cezmunsta/gascan/README.md

   -get-inventory
         Request the Ansible inventory
   -inventory string
-        Set a custom inventory
+        Set a custom inventory [ANSIBLE_INVENTORY].
+A default inventory is used when empty, which can be disabled [GASCAN_DEFAULT_INVENTORY] (default "inventory.yaml")
+  -limit string
+        Limit execution to the specified hosts -list-plays
+        List the available playbooks
   -log-level string
-        Set the level of logging verbosity (default "error") -monitor string
+        Set the level of logging verbosity [GASCAN_FLAG_LOG_LEVEL] (default "error") -monitor string
         Monitor alias (default "monitor") -passwordless-sudo
-        The use of sudo does not require a password -playbook string
+        The use of sudo does not require a password [GASCAN_FLAG_PASSWORDLESS_SUDO] -playbook string
-        Playbook used for deployment (default "pmm-full.yaml") -skip-configure
+        Playbook used for deployment [GASCAN_FLAG_PLAYBOOK] (default "pmm-full.yaml") -refresh
+        Clear inventory caches to allow for a refresh -skip-configure
         Skip initial configuration
   -skip-deploy
         Skip deploying the monitor host
   -skip-tags string
-        Specify tags to skip for automation
+        Specify tags to skip for automation [GASCAN_FLAG_SKIP_TAGS] -tags string
-  -tags string
-        Specify tags for automation
+        Specify tags for automation [GASCAN_FLAG_TAGS] -test
-  -test
         Run the test play (ping)
+  -version
+        Show the version
 ```

 ### System requirements